perryfardella/taxm8/docs/prompts.md

 - Message input and display
 - Streamed responses
-- Store chat history in local state (MVP)
+- Store chat history in local state (MVP) - update this to store chat history in Supabase in the future (maybe a premium feature?)
 - Add disclaimer above chat box
   Use Shadcn UI components.